Skip to content

 #Frequently Asked Questions

-#Can Focus Mode silence iPhone alarms?
+Can Focus Mode or DND silence my alarms?

-#Does the silent switch mute iPhone alarms?
+Does the silent switch on my iPhone mute alarms?

-#Can third-party apps interfere with Clock alarms?
+Can third-party sleep apps interfere with Clock alarms?

 Fone.tips Editorial Team